drajer-health/ecr-pha-processor-lambda/README.md

 2. Click on `Add trigger`

-3. From the `Trigger configuration` drop down select `S3` option
+3. From the `Trigger configuration` drop down select `SQS` option

-4. From the `Bucket` drop down select your bucket that this lambda function will listen.
+4. From the `SQS queque` drop down select your SQS that this lambda function will listen.

-5. Add the `Suffix` to add filter to the function.
-For example `RR_FHIR.xml`

-6. Select the acknowledgement and click Add.
+6. Click Add.

 ### At this point the Lambda function is created and configured to listen to the S3 Bucket.